EndOfFile/factorio_on_DO/README.md

 # WARNING
 This script makes some assumptions so please use with caution and check the source first!!

-1.)
-Since i am using DO only for my factorio the script assumes that there is only ONE VM running 2.)
-If there are more than 2 snapshots on DO it will DELETE the oldest (If you have more than 5 Snapshots you have to pay for them)
+1. Since i am using DO only for my factorio the script assumes that there is only ONE VM running
+2. If there are more than 2 snapshots on DO it will DELETE the oldest (If you have more than 5 Snapshots you have to pay for them)
-3.)
-The VM gets created based on the newest snapshot
+3. The VM gets created based on the newest snapshot

 ## Requirements
-1. digitalocean.com account and [apikey (Personal Access Token)](https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2)
+1. [digitalocean.com] account and [apikey (Personal Access Token)](https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2)
 2. Python 2.7
 3. Python libraries
-..*[digitalocean](https://github.com/koalalorenzo/python-digitalocean) (For API calls to DO) ..*[keyring](https://github.com/jaraco/keyring) (Optional, for saving the API key inside the mac keychain or other keyrings)
+  *[digitalocean](https://github.com/koalalorenzo/python-digitalocean) (For API calls to DO) *[keyring](https://github.com/jaraco/keyring) (Optional, for saving the API key inside the mac keychain or other keyrings)

 ## Installation
-1. pip install python-digitalocean
+1. `pip install python-digitalocean`
-2. pip install keyring (Optional)
+2. `pip install keyring` (Optional)
-..* Save apikey with keyring: python vm_manager.py setAPIKEY yourkeygoeshere
+  * Save apikey with keyring: python vm_manager.py setAPIKEY yourkeygoeshere

 2. Save your apikey inside script or always call the script with the apikey as second argument

 ## Usage
-- python vm_manager.py status (apikey)   prints all running VMs and all saved snapshots.
+- `python vm_manager.py status (apikey)`   prints all running VMs and all saved snapshots.
 Deletes oldest snapshot if there are more than two.
-- python vm_manager.py start (apikey)      starts the factorio VM based on the oldes snapshot
+- `python vm_manager.py start (apikey)`      starts the factorio VM based on the oldes snapshot
-- python vm_manager.py stop (apikey)       stops the VM takes a snapshot and destroys VM.
+- `python vm_manager.py stop (apikey)`       stops the VM takes a snapshot and destroys VM.
 Deletes oldest snapshot if there are more than two.

 ```$ python vm_manager.py status